GenesysCloudBlueprints/slack-open-messaging-blueprint/blueprint/index-temp.md

 2. To run the server locally, in the command line type `node index.js`.

 :::primary
-**Note**: For this project, the default port is 12000 and host is 0.0.0.0.
+**Note**: For this project, the default port is 12000 and the host is 0.0.0.0.
 However, you can use a different port and host by updating the config.js file.
 :::

 ### Test the solution

 #### Test Slack app_mention events

-1. Log in to Genesys Cloud as an agent and go **On Queue**.
+1. Log in to Genesys Cloud as an agent and [go on queue](https://help.mypurecloud.com/?p=696 "Opens the On queue and off queue article in the Genesys Cloud Resource Center").
 2. Go to Slack and mention your Slack app.
-3. In the Slack app you should receive the message that you configured for the [Architect inbound message flow](#create_two_architect_inbound_message_flows section.
-Goes to the Create two Architect inbound message flows section)
+3. In the Slack app you should receive the message that you configured for the [Architect inbound message flow](#create_two_architect_inbound_message_flows "Goes to the Create two Architect inbound message flows section.")
 4. In Genesys Cloud, as an agent, you should receive the message from Slack and continue the conversation.
   ![Slack app_mention event](images/slack-app-mention.png "Slack app_mention event")
   ![Genesys app_mention](images/genesys-app-mention.png "Genesys app_mention event")